CheyneyComputerScience/CREMA-D/docs/README.md

 #### Summary

 CREMA-D is a data set of 7,442 original clips from 91 actors.
-These clips were from 48 male and 43 female actors between the ages of 20 and 74 coming from a variety of races and ethnicities (See the VideoDemographics.csv file for details).
+These clips were from 48 male and 43 female actors between the ages of 20 and 74 coming from a variety of races and ethnicities (African America, Asian, Caucasian, Hispanic, and Unspecified).

-Actors spoke from a selection of 12 sentences (in parentheses is the three letter acronym used in the second part of the filename):
+Actors spoke from a selection of 12 sentences.
+The sentences were presented using one of six different emotions (Anger, Disgust, Fear, Happy, Neutral, and Sad) and four different emotion levels (Low, Medium, High, and Unspecified).

-- It's eleven o'clock (IEO).- That is exactly what happened (TIE).- I'm on my way to the meeting (IOM).- I wonder what this is about (IWW).- The airplane is almost full (TAI).- Maybe tomorrow it will be cold (MTI).- I would like a new alarm clock (IWL)- I think I have a doctor's appointment (ITH).- Don't forget a jacket (DFA).- I think I've seen this before (ITS).
-- The surface is slick (TSI).- We'll stop in a couple of minutes (WSI).

-The sentences were presented using different emotion (in parentheses is the three letter code used in the third part of the filename):

-- Anger (ANG)
-- Disgust (DIS)
-- Fear (FEA)
-- Happy/Joy (HAP)
-- Neutral (NEU)
-- Sad (SAD)

-and emotion level (in parentheses is the two letter code used in the fourth part of the filename):

-- Low (LO)
-- Medium (MD)
-- High (HI)
-- Unspecified (XX)

-The emotion and emotion levels were rated based on the combined audiovisual presentation, the video alone, and the audio alone.
-Due to the large number of ratings needed, this effort was crowd-sourced and a total of 2443 raters each rated 90 unique clips, 30 audio, 30 visual, and 30 audio-visual.
+Participants rated the emotion and emotion levels based on the combined audiovisual presentation, the video alone, and the audio alone.
+Due to the large number of ratings needed, this effort was crowd-sourced and a total of 2443 participants each rated 90 unique clips, 30 audio, 30 visual, and 30 audio-visual.
 95% of the clips have more than 7 ratings.

+The *description* below specifies the data made availabe in this repository.

-For a more complete description of CREMA-D use [this link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4313618/) or the link below to the paper.
+For a more complete description of how CREMA-D was created use [this link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4313618/) or the link below to the paper.

 #### Access